amirgholami/adahessian/README.md

 After cloning, please enter either image_classification or transformer folder for further information.

 ## For different kernel size (e.g, matrix, Conv1D, Conv2D, etc)
-We found out it would be helpful to add an instruction about how to adopt AdaHessian for your own models and problems.
-Hence, we add a prototype version of AdaHessian as well as some useful comments in the intruction folder.
+We found out it would be helpful to add instruction about how to adopt AdaHessian for your own models and problems.
+Hence, we add a prototype version of AdaHessian as well as some useful comments in the instruction folder.

 ## External implementations and discussions
-We thanks a lot for all the individuals and groups to implement their own AdaHessian versions and discussed AdaHessian in the media.
-We include those links here for people who are interested in this.
+We thank a lot for all the individuals and groups who have implemented their own AdaHessian versions and discussed AdaHessian.
+We include the following links in case you are interested to learn more about AdaHessian.

 Description | Link | New Features
 ---|---|---